Carmel-by-the-Sea, California: Climate

-Carmel-by-the-Sea experiences a cool summer Mediterranean climate (Köppen climate classification Csb) normal in coastal areas of California.
-Summers are typically mild, with overcast mornings produced by marine layer clouds which can bring drizzles that typically give way to clear skies in the afternoon.
+Carmel-by-the-Sea experiences a cool summer Mediterranean climate (Köppen climate classification Csb), typical in coastal areas of California.
+Summers offer occasional warm days but are typically mild, with overcast mornings produced by marine layer clouds which can bring drizzles that typically give way to clear skies in the afternoon.
+Winters are also mild, only about 5 degrees cooler than the summer.

-September and October (Indian summer) offer the most pleasant weather of the year, with an average high of 72 °F. The wet season is from October to May.
+September and October (Indian summer) offer the most pleasant, "summerlike" weather of the year, with an average high of 71 °F to 72 °F. Throughout the year, cold temperatures below 37 °F or hot temperatures above 84 °F are quite uncommon.
+The wet season is from October to May, with ample sunshine throughout the summer and early in the fall.

 Average annual rainfall in Carmel-by-the-Sea is 20 in per year, and the average temperature is 57 °F.